ProphetOuw/CleanIt/README.md

 # CleanIt
 A LUAU memory cleaner, it's a simple package that helps you clean memory.
-Due to its simplicity, and small code you can use it at large quantities.
-CleanIt supports cleaning for:
 - Functions
 - Instances
 - Connections